garryrot/lovebug/README.md

 ## Bug Reports

-If anything fails or behaves in an unexpected way, include the Papyrus logs `Pyprus.0.log` and the Logs of this plugin (`%USERPROFILE%/My Games/Sykrim Special Edition/SKSE/Lovebug.log`)
+If anything fails or behaves in an unexpected way, include the Papyrus logs `Pyprus.0.log` and the Logs of this plugin (`%USERPROFILE%/My Games/Fallout4/F4S4/Telekinesis2.log`)

 ## License